Abrar-Chowdhury-SWE/Abrar-Chowdhury-SWE/README.md

 <h1>👋About Me Section</h1>
    Hi, my name is Abrar Chowdhury! <br> <br>

-   👨‍🎓 I'm in my third year currently as a full-time student majoring in Computer Science with a minor in Data Science. <br>
+   👨‍🎓 I'm in my fourth year at Rutgers University currently as a full-time student majoring in Computer Science with a minor in Data Science. <br>
       Focusing mostly on Software Engineering <br> <br>

    💻Currently Learning: C, C++ <br> <br>